MCP Server

 Once new app form opens, enter

-Name: e.g. Planhat, description optional
+Name: eg. Planhat, description optional

 MCP Server URL: